Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 And among the many new Love Island contestants basking in model South African villa is the fantastically named Siânnise Fudge.

-Right here’s all the things you have to know concerning the Bristol-based contestant.
+Right here’s the whole lot it is advisable know concerning the Bristol-based contestant.

 Age: 25